 Content pruning isn’t a panacea for everything that ails your poor quality site.
 Deleting too much content could lead Google to re-evaluate, which may not always work in your favor.

-If you’re wondering how to prune content, you’ll need to make a list of your website’s content, analyze it, and update, remove, or non-index what which offers little value.
-In doing so, you’re creating a website that offers only relevant and up-to-date content, which improves user experience and topical authority.
+If you’re wondering how to prune content, you’ll need to make a list of your website’s content, analyze it, and update, remove, or non-index that which offers little value.
+In doing so, you’re creating a website that offers only relevant and up-to-date content.
+That in turn improves user experience and topical authority.